Located in the Regional Justice Center (200 Lewis Avenue, Lower Level, Las Vegas, NV 89101)

 Las Vegas, NV 89155-2211

-(If mailed via UPS, FedEx, DHL or USPS Express Delivery the zip code to use is 89101)
+(If mailed via UPS, FedEx, DHL, or USPS Express Delivery, use zip code 89101 instead)

 A Message from our District Attorney